temach/reports/CIA-LAB-2-Booting.md

 ### 4. How does the Ubuntu OS loader load the GRUB boot loader?

 The word "Ubuntu" in the question seems to be a mistake.
-Without it the question becomes: `How does the OS loader load the GRUB boot loader?` which makes more sence to answer.
+Without it the question becomes: `How does the OS loader load the GRUB boot loader?` which makes much more sense to answer.

 To understand how the OS loader loads the GRUB boot loader we must look at the whole chain of events that starts from the default UEFI bootmanager configuration (that is stored in NVRAM).